Almost sure local well-posedness for a derivative nonlinear wave equation: Introduction

 \begin{thm}[Main theorem] Assume that \( (f_0,f_1) \in H_x^s(\rthree)\times H_x^{s-1}(\rthree)\), where \( s \geq 1.984 \).
 In addition, let \( 0 < T_0 \ll 1 \) and \( \sigma=1.1 \).
 Then, there exists a random function \( u \) and random times \( 0 < T(\omega) \leq T_0 \) such that

 and such that for almost every \( \omega \in \Omega \) it holds that

 \end{thm} \begin{rem} A minor modification of the arguments should lead to a similar result in dimension \( d=2 \).
-We expect the restriction \( s \geq 1.7281 \), which lies below the critical regularity \( s=1.75 \).
+We expect the restriction \( s \geq 1.7281 \) in \( H^s_x(\mathbb{R}^2) \times H^{s-1}_x(\mathbb{R}^2) \), which lies below the Lorentz critical regularity \( s=1.75 \).
 In contrast, the extension to high-dimensions \( d \geq 4 \) may be more difficult, and likely involves \( X^{s,b} \)-type spaces \cite{Bourgain93}.
 The techniques of this paper may also apply to nonlinear wave equations with null-forms \cite{KM93}, but we have not pursued this direction yet. \end{rem} In the following we sketch the main ideas behind the proof of Theorem \ref{main_thm}.
-We first describe why a common combination of the Da Prato-Debussche trick (cf. \cite{PD02}) and nonlinear smoothing estimates cannot be applied to \eqref{intro:eq_nlw}.
+We first describe why a common combination of Bourgain's trick \cite{Bourgain96}, which is related to the Da Prato-Debussche trick \cite{PD02}, and nonlinear smoothing estimates cannot be applied to \eqref{intro:eq_nlw}.
 As above, let \( F^\omega(t) \) be the solution to the linear wave equation with initial data \( (f^\omega_0,f^\omega_1) \).
 Then, we decompose the solution as \( u(t)= F^\omega(t)+w(t) \), and obtain the equation

-Previous works \cite{BOP15,BOP17,DLM17,OP16,Pocovnicu17} then use a contraction mapping argument at a sub-critical regularity \( \nu > s_d \) to show that a solution \( w(t) \) of \eqref{intro:eq_nlw_nl} exists almost surely.
+Following Bourgain's work \cite{Bourgain96}, one can try to construct a solution \( w(t) \) of \eqref{intro:eq_nlw_nl} through a contraction mapping argument at a sub-critical regularity \( \nu> s_d \).
 In addition to probabilistic Strichartz estimates for \( F^\omega(t) \), this requires a (probabilistic) nonlinear smoothing estimates for \( w(t) \).
-For example, in the case of the nonlinear Schrödinger equation, this can be proven using either bilinear Strichartz estimates \cite{BOP15,BOP17,Brereton16} or local smoothing estimates \cite{DLM18}.
+For example, in the case of the nonlinear Schrödinger equation, this can be proven using either bilinear Strichartz estimates \cite{BOP15,BOP17,Bourgain96,Brereton16} or local smoothing estimates \cite{DLM18}.
 However, the equation \eqref{intro:eq_nlw_nl} does not exhibit nonlinear smoothing.
 To see this, we examine the low-high interaction term \( \nabla P_1 F(t) \cdot \nabla P_{\gg 1} F(t) \).
 Heuristically, we have for any \( \nu >s_d>s \) that